On the road to HTML5

 If developers positively want to keep using Flash, there are a few open source implementations that can partially play Flash content.
 For instance, you can look at Haxe or OpenFL.

-Our team can assist you in migrating small and extensive projects from Scalefrom/Flash to Coherent GT.
+Our team can assist you in migrating both small and extensive projects from Scaleform/Flash.